-- (+2)This action (LT/LR) best allows the group to derive its own solution to the problem. - D. be available for discussion, but be careful of hurting boss-subordinate relations.
-Rationale - (†1)This action (HR/LT) would be more appropriate if the problem persists or intensifies since it involves interpersonal relationships. - A. try out solution with subordinates and examine the need for new practices.
-Rationale - (-1) This action (HT/HR) is not appropriate at this time since the group has the maturity to solve the problem. - C. act quickly and firmly to correct and redirect.
+Rationale: (+2) This action (LT/LR) best allows the group to derive its own solution to the problem.

+D. Be available for discussion, but be careful of hurting bosssubordinate relations.

+Rationale: (+1) This action (HR/LT) would be more appropriate if the problem persists or intensifies since it involves interpersonal relationships.

+A. Try out solution with subordinates and examine the need for new practices.

+Rationale: (-1) This action (HT/ HR) is not appropriate at this time since the group has the maturity to solve the problem.

+C. Act quickly and firmly to correct and redirect.

+Panacopy turns graphs, charts, drawings, illustrations into slides in 40 seconds.

+Think of what that means next time you need "an instant" presentation.

+You can make slides of last minute events for last minute meeting's.
+Preserve confidentiality because you don't have to send material out of the office.
+The slide you make is ready for use in any standard slide projector Panacopy from Sickles is as easy to operate as your office copier.
+Use couport for details i] Yes, I'd like to know more about Panacopy, Please send free booklet "What 'instant' slide presentations mean to your business"

+What instant presentations can do for your business.

+El l'm in a hurry for help.
+Have a representative contact me for a no-obligation demonstration.

-(-2) This action (HT/LR) would be too abrupt with such a mature group.
+Rationale: (-2) This action (HT/LR) would be too abrupt with such a mature group.
 The problem is one of interpersonal relationships, not direction and task accomplishment.